Love Today (2022 film): Box office

 On the first day of its release the film collected over ₹6 crores worldwide.
 After three days of its release, the film grossed over ₹19 crore at the box office.
 On the 11th day of its release, the film grossed ₹50 crores worldwide.
-On the first week of its release, the film grossed ₹70 crore at the worldwide box office.

 The film is estimated to have grossed closer to ₹100 crore against a budget of ₹5 crore and became one of the highest grossing Tamil films of 2022.

 Remake

 A Hindi-language remake, by the same producers titled Loveyapa, was released on 7 February 2025.